Welcome to our Essential Guide to Selling by Auction

-- Speed - Exchange on the night with a 4, 6 or 8 week completion to suit your situation
+- Speed - Exchange on the night with a quick completion of 4, 6 or 8 weeks.

 - Closure - 10% deposit taken on the night and deal is done.

 - Intense 4 / 6 week marketing campaign with local, national and international coverage.

 - Access to a both traditional family buyers and the professional market.

 - Control - you have set out your plans for buyers to follow - you are in charge and set the pace.

-- Reserve - you set a reserve which protects you for selling for less than you want.
+- Reserve - you set a reserve which protects you from selling for less than you want.

 - Best possible price is achieved - and it is played out in front of your own eyes meaning no “what ifs!”.

 Why Hollis Morgan?

-- Most Successful Auctioneers in the region since 2010 - over £225m of lots sold!
+- We are the most Successful Auctioneers in the region since 2010 - over £225m of lots sold!

 - Bristol’s most experienced auctioneer Andrew Morgan MBE.

 - High profile weekly press campaign focusing on the Bristol Property Live newspaper with regular adverts in the Western Daily Press, West Country Live, Estates Gazette, North Somerset Times, Chew Valley Gazette, Gloucestershire Echo, Gloucester Citizen and Bath Chronicle.

-- Online Mailing list of 15,000 investors, developers, self-builders and traditional family buyers.
+- Online Mailing list of 15,000 investors, developers, self-builders and family buyers.